Cooper Manning: Early life

-Post football career
+Post-football career

 Manning was a partner of Scotia Howard Weil, an energy investment boutique with offices in Houston and New Orleans.
 The firm holds an annual energy conference that attracts representatives for top-level investors, public energy companies, private energy companies, private equity firms, and other commercial lenders from around the world.

 During the weeks leading up to the Super Bowl XLVII in New Orleans, he hosted his own segment on The Dan Patrick Show, titled "Manning on the Street."
 On September 13, 2015, Manning joined the broadcast team of Fox NFL Kickoff.
 In 2016, AJ Capital Partners added Manning to its executive team as principal and senior managing director of investor relations.
 AJ Capital Partners is a private real estate company based in Chicago, Illinois, focused on building a portfolio of hotels and resorts, most notably, the company's in-house brand, Graduate Hotels, a collection of boutique design-driven hotels in university-anchored markets across the US.
 Other projects have included restorations of existing hotels and development of new properties, several located in Chicago, such as Chicago Athletic Association, Soho House Chicago, Thompson Chicago, and Hotel Lincoln.

 From 2021 to 2022, Manning co-hosted College Bowl alongside his brother Peyton.

+He has a golf podcast called We Need a Fourth with Kenny Mayne and Brian Baumgartner, produced by SmartLess Media.

 Personal life

-Manning has three children with his wife, Ellen: two sons, with Texas Longhorns quarterback Arch Manning the eldest, and a daughter.
-He is Roman Catholic, having converted to the faith to marry his wife.
+Manning has three children with his wife, Ellen: two sons, with Texas Longhorns quarterback Arch Manning the elder, and a daughter.
+He is Catholic, having converted to marry his wife.